coatyio/coaty-js/docs/man/migration-guide.md

 * The agent container is assigned a unique identity object to be shared by all controllers and the communication manager.
 Controllers and the communication manager no longer own separate identities.
-* The container's identity is *always* advertised and discoverable.
+* The container's identity is *always* advertised and discoverable to support distributed lifecycle management.
 You can no longer disable this behavior.
 * When publishing or observing communication events, an identity object no longer needs to be specified as event source or event target, respectively.
 * By design, echo suppression of communication events has been revoked.
-The communication manager dispatches any incoming event to every controller that *observes* it, even if the controller published the event itself.
+The communication manager dispatches *any* incoming event to every controller that *observes* it, even if the controller published the event itself.

 Upgrade to the new approach as follows: